 Truly bespoke, a custom strap paired with an engraved buckle is the epitome of refinement and understated elegance.
 It is a touchstone to anyone’s wardrobe as a small, yet significant detail of life beautifully lived... the accessory of a lifetime.

 The typical turnaround time for a strap or belt is 2-3 weeks and range from $147 to $620

 In October. at the 35 Year Celebration of our very own Dutch Master, one very special guest who has been a customer for almost as long was in attendance.
 So special in fact, an engraving style has been named after her!

 If you're reading this far, you probably have more than a passing interest in beauty, art, and the finer things in life, and hand engraving is definitely one of those things that makes the objects we live with better, more personal and more imbued with family history.

-Once an item is purchased at LJ Lewis Silver Company for hand engraving, the selection of an engraving style from John Franciscus' style book is the next step.
-One particularly beautiful script is named "Sabrina" after our long time customer.
+Once an item is purchased from Franciscus Silver & Pewter Gifts for hand engraving, the selection of an engraving style from John Franciscus' style book is the next step.
+One particularly beautiful script is named "Sabrina" after his long time customer.

 Sabrina finds the ambiguity of a monogram intriguing and this was accomplished by adding ribbons and flourishes and with the very Southern directive to "fancy it up."
 John Franciscus did not disappoint.
 And the JF 6 was born.
 Or what is better known to a growing and appreciative audience as the “Sabrina” engraving style.